ConsolidatedSky/NEFARAM/README.md

 Downloading and installing NEFARAM can take a while depending on your internet connection and computer.

+1. Download the Main file on the [Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/71749?tab=files) of the list and extract it somewhere.
-1. Open Wabbajack and click on browse modlists.
+1. Open Wabbajack, login to nexus and Loverslab using the gear on top of the window.
-2. Press the download button on NEFARAM and wait for it to download.
+3. click on install from disc.
+4. Select the .wabbajack file you previously downloaded.
-3. Set the installation folder to be somewhere like C:\Games\NEFARAM. **Do not install it to your desktop or downloads folder.**
+5. Set the installation folder to be somewhere like C:\Games\NEFARAM. **Do not install it to your desktop or downloads folder.**
-4. The download location does not need to be on a SSD but it makes installing a bit faster
+6. The download location does not need to be on a SSD but it makes installing a bit faster
-5. Press the play button to begin.
+7. Press the play button to begin.
-6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
-Alternatively read through this readme again.
+8. If you have Nexus Premium you can just let it process (around 90 GB of files to download), if you're not then you need to get clicking !
-7. If the installation is successful, jump for joy and move onto [Final Steps](#final-steps).
+9. If the installation is successful, jump for joy and move onto [Final Steps](#final-steps).
 If the installation is unsuccessful, follow what is below.

 #### Problems with installation